Briarwood Christian School: Athletic State Championships

 Men's Basketball won the State Championship title in 1977 and 1978.
 Women's Basketball won the State Championship title in 1981.
 Men's Cross Country won the State Championship title in 1998,1999, and 2000.
 Women's Cross Country won the State Championship title in 1999.
 Football won the State Championship title in 1977, 1978, 1982, 1998, 1999, and 2003.
 Men's Golf won the State Championship title in 2006 and 2007.
 Men's Soccer won the State Championship title in 2001, 2004, 2007, 2013, and 2019.
 Women's Soccer won the State Championship title in 1997, 1998, 1999, 2000, 2002, 2006, 2007, 2010, and 2017.
 Women's Outdoor Track won the State Championship title in 1997, 1998, and 1999.
 Women's Indoor Track won the State Championship title in 1990, 1998, 1999, and 2000.
 Women's Tennis won the State Championship title in 2001, 2013, and 2016.
 Men's Tennis won the State Championship title in 2017, 2018, and 2019.
 Women's Volleyball won the State Championship title in 1991, 1993, 1994, 1996, 1997, 1998, and 1999.

 Varsity Sports

 Briarwood offers the following Varsity and Club Sports: Baseball, Softball, Basketball, Soccer, Golf, Tennis, Cross Country, Track, Volleyball, Bass Fishing, Swimming, Lacrosse.

 Football

 The Briarwood football team has won four state titles.
 Former head coach Fred Yancey is second on the list of all-time winningest Alabama high school head coaches.
 His staff includes some former Alabama players.
-Former Alabama teammates under Bear Bryant, Jeremiah Castille (Super Bowl competitor) and Joey Jones (current University of South Alabama head coach) as well as former Alabama defensive back Sam Shade have also served as assistant coaches at the school.
+Former Alabama teammates under Bear Bryant, Jeremiah Castille (Super Bowl competitor) and Joey Jones (Former University of South Alabama head coach) as well as former Alabama defensive back Sam Shade have also served as assistant coaches at the school.
 Former Briarwood players include NFL players Tim and Simeon Castille, as well as Barrett Trotter, former Auburn starting quarterback and former St. Louis Rams football operations assistant.
-Former Briarwood quarterback and offensive coordinator Joe Craddock is currently on the football coaching staff at University of Arkansas football.
+Former Briarwood quarterback and offensive coordinator Joe Craddock is currently on the football coaching staff at University of Arkansas football..
+Most recently, Quarterback Christopher Vizzina signed with Clemson University.
+Vizzina started for four years and is one of the best athletes to ever go through Briarwood.
+He led the Lions to many wins over four years and finished as the school's only five-star prospect ever.
+His leadership off the field was even more impressive as the school student body saw him as a very influential leader.